Deep Reinforcement Learning-based Methods for Resource Scheduling in Cloud Computing: A Review and Future Directions: Overview of DRL-based Scheduling in Cloud

-DRL has strong adaptability to continuous or high dimensional state space; adaptability for scheduling scenarios and various optimization objectives of Cloud computing.
-The main scenario closest to realistic scene used RL to solve in reviewed literature is dynamic online multi resources scheduling problem in Cloud computing environment or Edge-Cloud computing environment which can contain dependent or independent tasks, workflows, and homogeneous or heterogeneous servers.
-In reviewed literature, experiment results showed DRL can achieve better performance than various common compared algorithms such as Randomization, FCFS, Round-robin, Greedy, Q learning, MDP, QDT, FIFO, HEFT, FA, SDR.
-And these algorithms together with Conventional DQN can be regarded as baselines to evaluate other algorithms in future.

-DDQN, duel deep Q network also called double deep Q network, is the most commonly used model to solve the scheduling problem in Cloud computing as well as in some Edge-Cloud computing of reviewed literature\cite{b153, b164, b189, b151, b176, b169, b152, b168, b190}.
-Its common framework can be summarized as Fig.\ref{fig8}.
-The DDQN contains two networks, action-value Q network and target-Q network, with same structure\cite{b200}.
-The action-value Q network can generate Q-value of action corresponding current state.
-Additionally, target-Q network can generate target value based on real-time feedback and long-term feedback to obtain the loss function to train the action-value Q network.
+Based on the above review of RL-based Cloud scheduling especially based on the information listed in Table \ref{table10} and Table \ref{table11}, we summarize the current situation and advantages of DRL (and RL) in Cloud scheduling as follows. \begin{itemize}[leftmargin=*, topsep = 0em, partopsep=0em, itemsep=0em, parsep = 0em] \item DRL has strong adaptability for continuous or high dimensional state space; adaptability for scheduling scenarios and various optimization objectives of Cloud computing. \item DRL has the flexibility to adopt various DNNs as the mappers to predict some implicit information, so as to improve the optimality of scheduling. \item The main scenario closest to a realistic scene used RL to solve in reviewed literature is a dynamic online multi-resources scheduling problem in a Cloud computing environment or Edge-Cloud computing environment which can contain dependent or independent tasks, workflows, and homogeneous or heterogeneous servers. \item In the reviewed literature, experiment results showed DRL can achieve better performance than various commonly compared algorithms such as Randomization, FCFS, Round-robin, Greedy, Q learning, MDP, QDT, FIFO, HEFT, FA, and SDR.
+And these algorithms together with Conventional DQN can be regarded as baselines to evaluate other algorithms in the future. \item DDQN is the most commonly used model to solve the scheduling problem in Cloud computing as well as in some Edge-Cloud computing of reviewed literature \citep{b153, b164, b189, b151, b176, b169, b152, b168, b190}.
+Its common framework can be drawn as Fig. \ref{fig8}.
+The DDQN contains two networks, action-value Q network and target-Q network, with the same structure \citep{b190,b200}.
+The action-value Q network can generate the Q-value of the action corresponding {to the} current state.
+Additionally, the target-Q network can generate target value based on real-time feedback and long-term feedback to obtain the loss function to train the action-value Q network.
+Simultaneously, the wide application of DDQN also shows that the DRL model has strong adaptability and portability for various scheduling scenarios and optimization objectives. \item DRL can also be leveraged to address multi-objective scheduling problems, while the previous methods to solve multi-objective optimization problems are mainly meta-heuristic algorithms. \item The major policies in reviewed literature using DRL (or RL) contain several aspects: \begin{itemize}[leftmargin=*, topsep = 0em, partopsep=0em, itemsep=0em, parsep = 0em] \item adjusting the structure of decision-mapper to DNN or Q-table; \item strategies to accelerate training of (deep) RL such as the periodical update; \item partition strategies for state-space; \item federal learning to improve convergence and stability; \item strategies to perceive current states or to predict subsequent states of the agent in RL; \item policies to provide loss function to train main-net in DRL. \end{itemize} \end{itemize}